thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 `nonce`
 : base64url encoded random byte array.
 It is RECOMMENDED to use a 64-byte array.

-This `nonce` MUST be unique for the validity window of the signature, as defined by created and expires attributes.
+Client MUST ensure that this `nonce` is unique for the validity window of the signature, as defined by created and expires attributes.
-Because the `nonce` is controlled by the client, the origin needs to maintain a list of all nonces that it has seen that are still in the validity window of the signature.

 ### Sending a request {#sending-request}